IBM/gdsc-sdk/bash/docs/DataResourcesApi.md

 ## removeResource

-Remove resource from Guardium Insights SaaS DSPM
+Remove resource from DSPM

-Removes a resource, with all its sensitivities, from Guardium Insights SaaS DSPM dashboard.
+Removes a resource, with all its sensitivities, from Guardium DSPM dashboard.
 This action does not remove the resource from the resource's source environment.

 ### Example